renovatebot/renovate/docs/usage/configuration-options.md

 See [GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) or [GitLab](https://docs.gitlab.com/ee/user/project/code_owners.html) documentation for details on syntax and possible file locations.

-## expandCodeownersGroups

-If configured, Renovate will expand the configured code owner groups into a full list of group members and assign them individually.
-This is particularly useful when combined with `assigneesSampleSize` and `assigneesFromCodeOwners`, so that only a subset of the Codeowners are assigned instead of the whole group.

 ## assigneesSampleSize

 If configured, Renovate will take a random sample of given size from assignees and assign them only, instead of assigning the entire list of `assignees` you have configured.